-- 2.1 A copy of Policies shall be distributed to all parishes and other participating entities and placed on the Diocesan website.
-It is recommended that parishes and other participating entities place the Policies on their website and/or link to the pertinent Diocesan webpage.
-The Code of Ethics Agreement: Child & Youth Protection & General Conduct ("Code of Ethics") and A Quick Reference Guide: Reporting Procedures for Suspected Abuse or Neglect ("Quick Reference Guide") shall be integrated into VIRTUS online. - 2.2 It is recommended that copies of Code of Ethics Agreement: Child & Youth Protection & General Conduct ("Code of Ethics") and A Quick Reference Guide: Reporting Procedures for Suspected Abuse or Neglect ("Quick Reference Guide") shall be placed in accessible and prominent areas of each school, parish, or Catholic entity.
-Such places may include convenient, known, and easily accessible locations in rooms in which minors gather in parishes, schools, and other Catholic entities or as otherwise designated by the Office of Child & Youth Protection or the Catholic Schools Office. - 2.3 Catholic entities other than the parishes, the diocesan elementary schools, and the Chancery (e.g., San Miguel, Cascia Hall, and Monte Casino, and diocesan entities that are separately incorporated from the Diocese e.g., Bishop Kelley High School, Catholic Charities, Calvary Cemetery, etc.) may have certain amendments and modifications to these Policies or may operate under their own child and youth protection policies.
-Persons serving at those entities should inquire with the Local Administrator (§ I.2.3) or equivalent position to under what policies govern.
+- A copy of Policies shall be distributed to all parishes and other participating entities and placed on the Diocesan website.
+It is recommended that all participating entities place the Policies on their website and/or link to the pertinent Diocesan webpage.
+The Code of Ethics Agreement: Child & Youth Protection & General Conduct ("Code of Ethics") and A Quick Reference Guide: Reporting Procedures for Suspected Abuse or Neglect ("Quick Reference Guide") shall be integrated into VIRTUS online.
+Policies are reviewed by the Diocesan Review Board ("DRB"). - 2.2 It is recommended that copies of Code of Ethics Agreement: Child & Youth Protection & General Conduct ("Code of Ethics") and A Quick Reference Guide: Reporting Procedures for Suspected Abuse or Neglect ("Quick Reference Guide") shall be placed in accessible and prominent areas of each participating entity.
+Such places may include convenient, known, and easily accessible locations in rooms in which minors gather or as otherwise designated by the Office of Child & Youth Protection or the Catholic Schools Office. - 2.3 Catholic entities other than the parishes, the diocesan elementary schools, and the Chancery (e.g., San Miguel, Cascia Hall, and Monte Casino; and diocesan entities that are separately incorporated from the Diocese e.g., Bishop Kelley High School, Catholic Charities,

+Calvary Cemetery, etc.) may have certain amendments and modifications to these Policies or may operate under their own child and youth protection policies.
+Persons serving at those entities should inquire with the Local Administrator (§ 4.3) or equivalent position to under what policies govern.
 Any general questions on what policies control at a local Catholic entity may be directed to either the Director of Child & Youth Protection or the Chancellor.